aebay/enron-emails-analysis/README.md

 TBD

 * EBS volume: Cold HDD 500 GB
-* EC2 ??? cluster configured for Apache Spark
+* EC2 ??? cluster configured for Apache Spark and Apache Hadoop

 The instructions below assume that you have set up an EC2 cluster with the above specifications and have the AWS CLI installed.